dsaidgovsg/terraform-modules/modules/core/README.md

 Currently only `consul`, `nomad-server` and `vault` services can be done in this way.

 Before you run the upgrade script, make sure to have your AWS credentials (such as env vars) set up correctly, to point to the right environment for the instance upgrade.
+You may also choose to supply the environment variables while running the script, e.g.
+`AWS_PROFILE=staging ./upgrade.py ...`.

-The script will terminate the max number of instances within the quorum (i.e. number of instances of that service type left would still be in quorum), checking that the new instances are up and correctly connected to their respective servies, before continuing to repeat the process, until all old instances in that service type have been terminated and upgraded with new ones.
+The script will terminate every instance type one-by-one, which is the safest way to maintain quorum in each of the service type.
+Additionally, the script will check that the new instance is up and correctly connected to its respective service, before continuing with the upgrade process, until all old instances in that service type have been terminated and upgraded with new ones.

+A fast (and furious) mode has also been added to the script, which can be turned on with the flag `--fast`.
+In this mode, the script will calculate the maximum number of instances to terminate at runtime for the specified service, while still maintaining quorum even if the new instances are unable to start up properly.
+Please take precaution when using this mode.

 For `consul`, the command should look like this: